Skip to content

 Day to day tasks

-• carry out equipment checks at the start of your shift
+• carry out safety checks on equipment controls at the start of a shift

 • pick up and drop off passengers at tram stops